-The manager of the racehorses renders a service to the racehorse owner in that the manager is liable for the stabling, training and well-being of the racehorses.
+The manager and/or trainer of the racehorses renders a service to the racehorse owner in that the manager is liable for the stabling, training and well-being of the racehorses.
 These services may vary according to the agreement between both parties.
-If this service is rendered on a continuous or regular basis, the manager will be conducting an enterprise for VAT purposes.
+If this service is rendered on a continuous or regular basis, the manager and/or trainer will be conducting an enterprise for VAT purposes.

-Accordingly, if the value of the taxable supplies made by the manager exceeds R300 000 per annum, the manager will be required to register for VAT.
-Alternatively, if the manager made taxable supplies that have exceeded R20 000 but not R300 000 in the past 12 months, the manager may voluntarily register as a vendor for VAT purposes.
+Accordingly, if the value of the taxable supplies made by the manager and/or trainer exceeds R300 000 per annum, the manager and/or trainer will be required to register for VAT.
+Alternatively, if the manager and/or trainer made taxable supplies that have exceeded R20 000 but not R300 000 in the past 12 months, the manager and/or trainer may voluntarily register as a vendor for VAT purposes.

-In this regard, the manager, being a vendor, is liable to levy VAT at the standard rate of 14% on the service rendered to the racehorse owner.
-The manager must account for output tax, while the racehorse owner, being a vendor, will be entitled to an input tax deduction in respect of the consideration paid to the VAT registered manager.
+In this regard, the manager and/or trainer, being a vendor, is liable to levy VAT at the standard rate of 14% on the service rendered to the racehorse owner.
+The manager and/or trainer must account for output tax, while the racehorse owner, being a vendor, will be entitled to an input tax deduction in respect of the consideration paid to the VAT registered manager and/or trainer.